PeterBengtson/Ooloi-docs/guides/GRPC_COMMUNICATION_AND_FLOW_CONTROL.md

        │                                          │
 ```

-### Benefits of Event-First Architecture
+### Benefits of Registration-First Architecture

-1. **Immediate Event Capability**: Events can be received as soon as client is operational
+1. **Immediate Event Capability**: Events can be received as soon as client registration is complete
-2. **Bidirectional Communication**: Client can both send requests and receive real-time updates
+2. **Bidirectional Communication**: Client registration automatically establishes both request capability and real-time event reception
-3. **Automatic Connection Management**: No separate connection establishment required
+3. **Automatic Connection Management**: No separate connection or registration establishment required
-4. **Uniform Client Behavior**: All clients follow the same connection pattern
+4. **Uniform Client Behavior**: All clients follow the same registration and connection pattern

 ### Implementation Impact